rmey/taxi-simulator-hands-on/README.md

   2. **Matplotlib** using which is a Python 2D plotting library which produces publication-quality figures in a variety of hardcopy formats and interactive environments across platforms.
 Matplotlib can be used in Python scripts, the Python and IPython shell (à la MATLAB or Mathematica), web application servers, and various graphical user interface toolkits.

   ![dsx_display_results](images/dsx_display_results_02.jpg)

+# Summary
+In this lab you customized your own flow in Node-RED, visualized the **IoT Data** in your Node-RED Dashboard UI and stored the data in **Object Storage Repository**.

+In the second step you ananalyzed the given data using the **Watson Studio** in IBM Cloud.